StefanNede/Linear-Regression-C/README.md

 For dimensions higher than 3 do not bother with the plotting.

 ## How To Use
-Write your input points into data.txt in a csv format.
+Write your input points into data.txt in a csv format (the dependent variable is the first entry).

 ### Simple Regression
 Run `make simple_regression` followed by `./simple` in the terminal.
 The equation for the line of best fit will be output in the terminal, and the graph (graphed in C) will be saved to `simple_regression.png`.

 ### Multiple Regression
 Run `make multi` followed by `./multi` in the terminal.
-The equation for the plane of best fit will be output in the terminal - graphing coming soon.
+The equation for the plane of best fit will be output in the terminal.
+To graph run `python3 main.py` -> graph will be shown and saved to `multiple_regression.png`.

 ## Examples